mgtrrz/echome/README.md

 * Launch a virtual machine of your flavor linux distribution in seconds.
 * Launch virtual machines with IPs in your home-network that will allow them to be seen by other guests, perfect for home environments and running applications such as Pihole or Homebridge.
 * Customize your own virtual machines and create images of them to later launch your prepared VM.
-* Add SSH scripts as user-data to your virtual machines that run on first-boot.
+* Add shell scripts as user-data to your virtual machines that run on first-boot.
 * Create, upload, and manage SSH keys that can be automatically imported to any linux instances that are launched.
 * Launch and manage your own kubernetes clusters in a few minutes
 * ecHome CLI makes it easy to manage and view several aspects of your environment from any computer within your network in the terminal.